tommyming/html-css-js/Notes/JavaScript/2 --- Array and Object.md

 ```
 ## Object

 Objects use names to access its "members".
-In this example, person.firstName returns John:
+In this example, _person.firstName_ returns _John_:
 ```
 var person = {firstName:"John", lastName:"Titor", age:30}; // person.firstName is "John"
 ```